 - What are the access protocols used by the business?
 Is the usage API-heavy, or does it rely largely on manual access by users?

 - What are the external systems that I am dealing with?
 What data/metadata will I be sharing with these systems, and how/where will it be stored?

 - What are the specific retention, security and access policies surrounding my data?

 These are only a few of the many questions that need to be asked as a data lake is established, but if they are properly qualified, they will help establish a solid foundation for growth and evolution of your environment.
-Together, Bedrock and Mica are one way to guide the development, operationalization, and maturation of your Data Lake with built-in governance, orchestration, and integration features, helping to answer these (and other) questions as your Hadoop environment grows.
+Zaloni's Data Lake Management Platform is are one way to guide the development, operationalization, and maturation of your Data Lake with built-in governance, orchestration, and integration features, helping to answer these (and other) questions as your Hadoop environment grows.

 Check for future articles about data lake solutions, including specific tasks and functionality that support governance and security.